openprocurement/openprocurement.auctions.appraisal/docs/source/standard/auction.rst

   string, auto-generated, read-only

   The entity whom the procedure has been created by.

-:merchandisingObject:
+:lotIdentifier:
-  string, read-only
+  string, required

-  Originates from `lot.id <http://lotsloki.api-docs.registry.ea2.openprocurement.io/en/latest/standard/Lot.html>`_

   The identifier of a lot, which is to be privatized, within the Registry.

 :title:
-  string, multilingual, read-only
+  string, multilingual, required

   * Ukrainian by default (required) - Ukrainian title